 Geometric Structure

 We have concentrated so far on algebraic structure, but we consider our remarks to be every bit as valid when applied to geometrical structure (including topology).
-As a single but far reaching example, consider the following task based on a sample exam question in from Latimer & Smith (1937, p.
-193) drawn to our attention by Kuchemann.
+As a single but far-reaching example, consider the following task based on a sample exam question in from Latimer & Smith (1937, p.
+193) drawn to our attention by Dietmar Küchemann.

 Two medians are drawn in a triangle, intersecting in the centroid.
 What can be said about the areas of the two shaded triangles, whose vertices consist of one vertex of the triangle, the midpoint of a side, and the centroid?

 To make progress, it is essential to bring in outside knowledge.
 There is no point in measuring, as the diagram is unlikely to be accurate; what is needed is something that relates area to medians.
 A Pólya-esque approach might be to start with a simple case (Pólya 1945, 1962) such as an equilateral triangle, where a relationship between the areas is clear by invoking the property of symmetry as a relation between the two regions.
 Then one might look for a way of varying what is known so as to approach what is not known.
 Another approach might be to cast around for ‘what is known’ in the situation and connect that with what is wanted (Mason, Burton & Stacey 1982).
 This might lead to introducing a segment known to be parallel to the base; extending the shaded triangles by the same triangle (in either of two different ways) produces triangles between parallels on a common base; from this the desired equality can be deduced.
 Each of these connections, each of these instantiations of a general property not only in the particular triangle depicted, but in all triangles, is structural thinking in a geometric context.
-It involves the kinds of shifts of attention delineated by the van Hieles (see van Hiele 1986) except that, where they sought to identify levels of students’ understanding, it helps to think in terms of the movement of attention back and forth between different forms or states.
-These movements or shifts not in what is attended to so much as in how that attention is structured accounts for the emergence of the geometrical thinking of students and of experts.
+It involves shifts between the levels delineated by the van Hieles (see van Hiele 1986).
+They sought to identify levels of progress in students’ geometrical understanding varying from simple visualisation, through analysis and informal reasoning to deductive reasoning and rigour.
+We prefer to think of how attention shifts between these levels in terms of the movement back and forth between different forms or states.
+These movements or shifts in how that attention is structured, rather than merely what is attended to, account for the emergence of the geometrical thinking of students and of experts.
+This is particularly helpful in thinking about the difference between inductive and deductive reasoning, which involve different ways of looking at objects.
 As with arithmetic and algebra, the student is expected to ‘see’ or experience the general through the particular (cf. Whitehead 1911 p.
 4-5), in other words, to appreciate the dimensions-of-possible-variation intended by the diagram and by the reasoning.

 Relational or Structural Thinking in Arithmetic

-In this section we probe more deeply into connections between structural thinking in arithmetic, on the one hand, and mathematical structure, on the other.
+In this section we probe more deeply into connections between structural thinking in arithmetic, on the one hand, and mathematical structure, on the other to learn more about shifts from particular to structural understandings.

 Number Sentences